COACH syndrome: History

 The official report classifying COACH syndrome in 1989 by Verloes and Lambotte assesses the disorder in two siblings and a third unrelated child, finding very similar symptoms to the initial report in 1974.
-The report concludes by suggesting that more cases of the disorder need to be reported in order to refine its definition, and assigns the name COACH syndrome as an acronym for the major symptoms.
+The report concludes by suggesting that more cases of the disorder need to be reported to refine its definition, and assigns the name COACH syndrome as an acronym for the major symptoms.